hwirth/may_first/README.txt

 *******************************************************************************

 // TODO v1.0 //////////////////////////////////////////////////////////////////
 !
+Use only one screen in multi-head environment
+!
 Credits in intro screen
 !
 Recode sound track (Many systems won't have OGG support by default) !
 Licensed media files only